Gallery Map

 Centenary Galleries

-Now showing | Ticketed
+Now Showing | Ticketed

 On Saturday 27 August, the Gallery is open 10am-3pm only as we prepare for the AGWA Foundation Gala supporting women in the arts.
 Some exhibition access will be disrupted with two Tracks We Share ground floor galleries closed.
 AGWA Rooftop bar will be closed, reopening at 2pm Sunday.
 Details